Skip to main content

 Many companies hire third-party vendors to administer their wellness programs.
 These vendors may be responsible for conducting biometric screenings, managing health risk assessments, or providing a platform for tracking health activities.
 If the wellness program is part of a group health plan, and the vendor handles PHI, that vendor is considered a “business associate” under HIPAA.

 This designation carries significant legal weight.
-The group must have a formal, written contract, known as a “business associate agreement,” with the vendor.
+The group health plan must have a formal, written contract, known as a “business associate agreement,” with the vendor.
 This agreement legally binds the vendor to the same privacy and security standards as the covered entity.

-It requires the to implement appropriate safeguards to protect the PHI it handles and to report any breaches of unsecured PHI to the group health plan.
+It requires the business associate to implement appropriate safeguards to protect the PHI it handles and to report any breaches of unsecured PHI to the group health plan.
 This contractual obligation extends HIPAA’s protective umbrella to the third parties that are integral to the operation of the wellness program, creating a chain of accountability for your data.

 Academic